 The air flow switch (AFS) detects air flow to the gun and signals the ProMix 2KE controller when the gun is triggered.
-The AFS functions with the flow meters to ensure that system components are functioning correctly.
+The gun icon on the Display Module shows spray when the AFS is activated.

-For example, if a flow meter fails or clogs, pure resin or catalyst could spray indefinitely if the ProMix 2KE does not detect the condition and intervene, which is why the AFS is so important.
+If a pump fails, pure resin or catalyst could spray indefinitely if the ProMix 2KE does not detect the condition and intervene, which is why the AFS is so important.

-If the ProMix 2KE detects through the AFS signal that the gun is triggered, yet there is no fluid flow through the meter, a Dose Time Alarm (QTA1 or QTB1) occurs after 40 seconds and the system shuts down.
+If the ProMix 2KE detects through the AFS signal that the gun is triggered, yet one or both of the pumps are not running, a Dose Time Alarm (QTA1 or QTB1) occurs after 40 seconds and the system goes into Standby.